The Importance of Evidence-Based Practice in Occupational Therapy

 A good example from the world of pediatrics is the use of weighted vests with children who have sensory processing disorders.
 Weighted vests have been used by occupational therapists to provide deep pressure input to children with autism and attention-deficit and hyperactivity disorder (ADHD) for many years.

 When questioned about why the vests work, however, the evidence supporting the use of these vests was found to be lacking.
 The research supporting the use of weighted vests consisted mostly of case studies or small, convenience samples with no controls.
-Researchers have worked to fill in the gaps in the research regarding the use of weighted vests, including their use with adults addressed by this 2015 study.
+Researchers have worked to fill in the gaps in the research regarding the use of weighted vests, including their use with adults, which includes systematic reviews like this one from 2018.

 Evidence-based practice allows you to help your patients make informed choices for their occupational therapy programs.
 Following evidence-based practice allows you to easily answer that question that patients always ask: “Why do I have to do this?”

-Patients who are aware of their situation and who want to be in control of their own health care will be more compliant with your treatment programs and more satisfied overall with your services when they know that there is evidence showing that those programs lead to results.
+Patients who are aware of their situation and who want to be in control of their own health care will be more compliant with your interventions and will be more satisfied overall with your services when they know that there is evidence showing that those programs lead to results.
 The evidence behind your treatment techniques will help you to show your patients that there is a point to your treatment.

 3. Defending Services To Third Party Payers